Straight to your inbox

-The game has changed for traditional publishers who once relied on bookstores and newspaper stands to sell products.
-Now, publishers need to have a digital presence and a way to reach out to potential subscribers.
+Publishers now need to have a digital presence and a way to reach out to potential subscribers.

-That’s where email marketing comes in.
 Email has allowed classic publishers to connect with a new audience and promote their content through more modern channels.

 Communicating with subscribers doesn’t have to come at a huge cost.
 For every $1 spent on email marketing, businesses generate approximately $38.
 With this kind of return on investment, publishers know they can generate brand awareness, increase engagement, and promote and sell products or subscriptions without breaking their marketing budgets.

 Publishers cater to a variety of audiences, but each group requires tailored content.
 Research shows 53% of customers complain that they receive too many irrelevant emails, so publishers can’t send the same message to everyone.
 Segmenting content crafted for specific niches is the best way to go.
 Email marketing makes it easy to segment contacts, and it pays to take on this strategy.
 Marketers have found a 760% increase in email revenue from segmented campaigns.

 By setting up a preference center, publishers can ask subscribers what kind of content they want.
 By using DIY segmenting tools, publishers can divide their pool of contacts by interests and send specific content to each group.

 April 2016 marked a new era of email marketing.
 The European Union adopted the General Data Protection Regulation (GDPR).
 2 years later, on May 25, 2018, the new privacy law went into effect.
 While this regulation mainly applies to members of the EU, it affects them wherever they may store their data, even on a subscriber list in the US.